asseco-voice/laravel-json-search/README.md

 This package enables ``search`` method on Eloquent models for Laravel 7 to enable detailed DB search through URL query string.

+It functions out-of-the-box automatically for all Eloquent models within the project.
+No additional setup is needed.

 PHP min version: 7.4.

 ## Installation